 If you are visiting Tuscany in July, you may have the opportunity to attend the Medieval Festival in Monteriggioni.
 This is a wonderful event where visitors can immerse themselves in the past and the world of knights.

 Tip: In the area around Monteriggioni there are fantastic agriturismo accommodations.
 Really recommendable is the Borgo dé Brandi with a breathtaking view of the castle.

 The Val d’Orcia is certainly one of the most beautiful landscapes in Italy and since 2004 this area is even on the list of UNESCO World Heritage Sites.
-Here you will find exactly the Tuscany you know from the fantastic pictures and picturesque postcards.
+Here you will find exactly the Tuscany you know from the breathtaking pictures and picturesque postcards.
 Breathtaking hilly landscapes, romantic farms, picturesque cypress avenues and medieval villages conjure up a picture-perfect backdrop.
-But also gourmets get their money’s worth in this romantic region because the many great agriturismo accommodations and the fantastic authentic cuisine guarantee an unforgettable vacation in Tuscany.
+But also gourmets get their money’s worth in this romantic region because the many great agriturismo accommodations and the incredible authentic cuisine guarantee an unforgettable vacation in Tuscany.

-If you are planning a vacation in Tuscany, then we would definitely recommend this region as it is a great place to relax, and you can still visit many places worth seeing such as Pienza, Montepulciano and Montalcino.
+If you are planning a vacation in Tuscany, then we would definitely recommend this region as it is a great place to relax, and you can still visit many places worth seeing, such as Pienza, Montepulciano and Montalcino.
 Siena is also not far from Val d’Orcia and can be visited on a day trip.